1997 Belgian Grand Prix: Report

 On midfield the Arrows Yamaha showed strong pace on Bridgestone intermediate tyres.
-Pedro Diniz, who had already beaten teammate Damon Hill on qualifying, passed Frentzen, Herbert and Coulthard on track to reach third place.
+Pedro Diniz, who had already beaten teammate Damon Hill in qualifying, passed Heinz-Harald Frentzen, Johnny Herbert and David Coulthard on track to reach third place.
 The Brazilian driver pitted alongside Mika Häkkinen for dry tyres, however a sixteen-second pit made him drop to 12th place.
 He eventually made his way back to 7th place, but lost a potential podium finish.

 Schumacher continued to pull further away, and by lap 12 his lead had reached a full minute, while Villeneuve had dropped to 16th following a second pit stop.
 By now, the track was drying and the drivers were pitting for slick tyres.
 Schumacher pitted in this manner on lap 14 and thereafter cruised, eventually winning by 26 seconds.
-Fisichella held off the McLaren of Mika Häkkinen for second, thus achieving his best finish in F1 at the time; the top six was completed by the second Williams of Heinz-Harald Frentzen, the Sauber of Johnny Herbert and Villeneuve, who had charged back in the later stages of the race and set the fastest lap.
-On the last lap, Pedro Diniz outbraked Irvine at Les Combes for 8th place (that would become 7th later), meanwhile the Ferrari driver lost control of his car and collided.
+Fisichella held off the McLaren of Mika Häkkinen for second, thus achieving his best finish in F1 at the time; the top six was completed by the second Williams of Heinz-Harald Frentzen, the Sauber of Herbert, and Villeneuve, who had charged back in the later stages of the race and set the fastest lap.
+On the last lap, Diniz outbraked Eddie Irvine at Les Combes for 8th place (that would become 7th later), meanwhile the Ferrari driver lost control of his car and collided.

 After the race, Häkkinen was disqualified due to a fuel irregularity, thus promoting Frentzen to third, Herbert to fourth, Villeneuve to fifth and the second Benetton of Gerhard Berger to sixth.
 Nonetheless, Schumacher extended his lead over Villeneuve in the Drivers' Championship to 11 points, while Ferrari led Williams by six points in the Constructors' Championship.